MirrorNetworking/Mirror/doc/Guides/GameObjects/SpawnObjectCustom.md

 [Command]
 void CmdFire()
 {
-    // Set up coin on server
+    // Set up bullet on server
-    var coin = spawnManager.GetFromPool(transform.position + transform.forward);
+    GameObject bullet = prefabPoolManager.GetFromPool(transform.position + transform.forward, Quaternion.identity);
-    coin.GetComponent<Rigidbody>().velocity = transform.forward*4;

-    // spawn coin on client, custom spawn handler is called NetworkServer.Spawn(coin, spawnManager.assetId);

-    // when the coin is destroyed on the server, it is automatically destroyed on clients StartCoroutine (Destroy (coin, 2.0f));
+    bullet.GetComponent<Rigidbody>().velocity = transform.forward * 4;

+    // tell server to send SpawnMessage, which will call SpawnHandler on client NetworkServer.Spawn(bullet);

+    // destroy bullet after 2 seconds
+    StartCoroutine(Destroy(bullet, 2.0f));
 }

-public IEnumerator Destroy(GameObject go, float timer) {
+public IEnumerator Destroy(GameObject go, float delay) {
-    yield return new WaitForSeconds(timer);
+    yield return new WaitForSeconds(delay);

-    spawnManager.UnSpawnObject(go);
-    NetworkServer.UnSpawn(go);
+    // return object to pool on server prefabPoolManager.PutBackInPool(go);

+    // tell server to send ObjectDestroyMessage, which will call UnspawnHandler on client NetworkServer.UnSpawn(go);
 }
 ```

-The automatic destruction shows how the game objects are returned to the pool and re-used when you fire again.
+The Destroy method above shows how to return game objects to the pool so that they can be re-used when you fire again